-ARIAL Regional Trainings for Local Government Associations in the Eastern and Southern Africa Region
+ARIAL Regional Training for Local Government Associations in the Eastern and Southern Africa Region

 Participants at the ARIAL Regional Training on Local Government Associations Lobby, Advocacy and Communication Strategy for East Africa

-The trainings aimed at strengthening Local Government Association advocacy and lobby roles.
-With the title “Developing Local Government Association Lobby, Advocacy, and Communication Strategies” the objectives of the training were:
+The training aimed at strengthening Local Government Association advocacy and lobby roles.
+With the title “Developing Local Government Association Lobby, Advocacy, and Communication Strategies”.
+The objectives of the training were:

 - To enhance the capacity of participants in developing the lobby/ advocacy and communication strategies of their own LGA

 - To get acquainted to tools used in advocacy and lobbying, e.g. position papers, policy briefs